apache/metron/metron-analytics/metron-profiler/README.md

     hbase(main):001:0> count 'profiler'
     ```

 1. Use the Profiler Client to read the profile data.
-Replace the IP `10.0.0.1` with one specific to your environment.
+The below example `PROFILE_GET` command will read data written by the sample profile given above, if 10.0.0.1 is one of the input values for `ip_src_addr`.
 More information on using the client can be found [here](../metron-profiler-client).
     ```
     $ bin/stellar -z node1:2181